 If you don’t have a box full of rusty track to use, ask your local hobby shop.
 Often when they buy trains from the public, they get track that’s in too bad of shape to use.
 They’ll probably just throw the track away, so they’d be glad to sell it to you very cheaply.

 For that matter, most of the shops around me sell standard curved track for 25 cents per section.
 Try to pick out the worst track out of those boxes–be nice and save the most usable stuff for someone who needs the whole thing–and you can probably get enough ties to outfit your layout for a few dollars.
-If you let the shop owner know what you’re doing, he or she will probably cut you a bit of a break on the price.
+If you let the shop owner know what you’re doing, they will probably cut you a bit of a break on the price.

 While it’s a bit of work to salvage those ties, it doesn’t require any special tools.
 I don’t think it’s any more work than cutting strips of wood and I don’t think it’s any more expensive than using wood.
-Cutting ties from hardboard is probably cheaper, but it requires a scroll saw, and cutting all those ties is probably more time consuming.
+Cutting extra ties from hardboard is probably cheaper, but it requires a scroll saw, and cutting all those ties is probably more time consuming.

 I hope this tip helped you.
 If it did, you might like how I cut custom track lengths in less than three minutes.